Climate and vegetation interactions in the Arctic

 Changing climate conditions are amplified in polar regions and northern high-latitude areas are projected to warm at twice the rate of the global average.
-These modifications result in ecosystem interactions and feedbacks that can augment or mitigate climatic changes.
+These modifications result in ecosystem interactions and feedback that can augment or mitigate climatic changes.
 These interactions may have been important through the large climate fluctuations since the glacial period (the last ca. 14,500 years).
-Therefore it is useful to review the past dynamics of vegetation and climate to place recent observed changes in the Arctic into context.
+Therefore, it is useful to review the past dynamics of vegetation and climate to place recent observed changes in the Arctic into context.
 This article focuses on northern Alaska where there has been much research on this theme.

 Recent changes

 As the Arctic warms, large shifts are projected to occur throughout the Boreal-Arctic transition zone as tall-statured woody vegetation advances northward into tundra ecosystems.
 The onset of this shift has been documented through historical imagery, remote sensing, field observations, experimental manipulations, and placed in context with paleoecological data.
 In particular, shrub expansion in tundra ecosystems manifests through advancing shrub line (colonization), increasing density (infill), and growth of individuals (emergence).
 These processes are expected to exacerbate permafrost thaw, thereby facilitating decomposition of the Arctic's vast carbon stocks and increasing greenhouse gas emissions.
 Studies link increased shrub cover with tundra fire events, suggesting a potential mechanism for expansion through disturbance, but the factors that control the recruitment of new individuals are not well understood.
 Understanding the processes that enable shrub expansion is crucial to defining climate feedbacks, improving Earth System Models, and projecting future changes in tundra ecosystems.